 |TDS||50 - 400|

-Origins of the Yellow Spotted Rabbit Snail
+Natural Habitat of the Yellow Spotted Rabbit Snail

 Yellow Spotted Rabbit Snails are endemic to the freshwater mountain lakes of Towuti, Matano, Lontoa, Mahalona, Masapi and Poso in the Indonesian island of Sulawesi in Southeast Asia.
 They inhabit warm and quite alkaline waters with a sandy substrate which is often littered with decaying vegetation.